drojaazu/chrgfx/README.md

 There were speed gains in processing, most notatble with PNG rendering.

-An optional 1 pixel border around tiles rendered to PNG was added.
+An option for a 1 pixel border around tiles rendered to PNG was added.

 ## Building
 chrgfx requires [png++](https://www.nongnu.org/pngpp/) to be installed and uses CMake for the build process.
 From the root of the project directory: